 In the event of a dispute as to the identity of any entrant, the Entry will be deemed submitted by the holder of the social media (Facebook, Instagram or Twitter) account from which it was sent, but only if such person is otherwise eligible.
 The account holder is the person assigned an e-mail address or service by the organization responsible for assigning addresses for the domain associated with the submitted address.
 The Winner/Grand Prize Winner (defined below) and the five (5) finalists may be required to show proof of being the registered account holder and an authorized agent of the salon that is the subject of the Entry.
 If a dispute cannot be resolved to the Administrator’s satisfaction, the Entry will be deemed ineligible at Administrator’s sole and absolute discretion.
 Administrator, Sponsor and affiliated entities are not responsible for lost, misdirected, misplaced, stolen, tampered with, deleted, or invalid Entries.
 Assurance of delivery of Entries is the sole responsibility of the entrant.

-4. Entry Guidelines.
-Any Entry that does not meet the following “Content Guidelines” are subject to disqualification and/or removal from the Contest Website, each the Administrator’s sole and absolute discretion:
+4. Entry Guidelines Any Entry that does not meet the following “Content Guidelines” are subject to disqualification and/or removal from the Contest Website, each the Administrator’s sole and absolute discretion:

 Entries must comply with the Official Rules and any Terms of Use posted on the Contest Website and meet all specifications or requirements called for on the Contest Website, and other advertising for the Contest.